cjto/ARwiththeStars/README.md

 Our application attempts to distort reality with utilization of Apple's new Augmented Reality kit!
 Users are able to take a snapshot/take a picture as if they were standing right next to their favorite celebrities!
-(As a sample model, we have only implemented stars such as: Niki and Drizzy Drake)
+(As a sample model, we have only implemented stars such as: Niki and Drake)

 Time spend: **15** total hours spent in total